Code-Institute-Submissions/MariskaS85-CIHC/README.md

 The website starts off with all words in the database, with a clear and obious search bar in the above.

-In the menu you can add extra words and with the
+In the menu you can add extra words and with the "Add word" button you can also read more about the CIHC in the about page.

-Than you can find